Overview of Giving

 The Charitable IRA Rollover Is Back

 On January 2, 2013, the American Taxpayer Relief Act of 2013 was signed into law.
-Included in this bill was an extension of the Charitable IRA Rollover for 2012 and 2013.
+This bill included an extension of the Charitable IRA Rollover for 2012 and 2013.
 The Charitable IRA Rollover allows those who have reached the age of 70½ to make charitable gifts directly from their IRAs without the need to claim the distribution as income.

-As in prior years the Charitable IRA Rollover has the following requirements:
+As before, the Charitable IRA Rollover has the following requirements:

 - The taxpayer must be age 70½ at the time of the gift